-In the 1930s, the Adelphi received an Art Deco remodeling.
-The theater was modernized during the 1940s and again in the 1950s.
-It began to show second-run features starting in the late 1960s, and closed briefly in the early 1980s, after several years screening Spanish movies.
+In the 1930’s, the Adelphi Theatre received an Art Deco remodeling.
+The theatre was modernized during the 1940’s and again in the 1950’s.
+It began to show second-run features starting in the late-1960’s, and closed briefly in the early-1980’s, after several years screening Spanish movies.

-In the mid 1980s, the Adelphi reopened as the North Shore Theater, but was again known as the Adelphi Theatre, screen 2nd run Hollywood movies.
+In the mid-1980’s, the Adelphi Theatre reopened as the North Shore Cinema, but was again known as the Adelphi Theatre, screen 2nd run Hollywood movies.
 In 1995 it began to show East Indian films and became the premiere venue for Bollywood features in the Chicagoland area, despite its down-on-the-heels appearance both inside and out.

-The Adelphi closed in January 2002.
-Sadly, the still-viable theater was demolished in January 2006.
+The Adelphi Theatre closed in January 2002.
+Sadly, the still-viable theatre was demolished in January 2006.